 For a cloak, I used three feet long and one and a half feet wide organza, luckily I found a piece with an orange and gold gradient.
 On the longitudinal part, it is worth folding in half and then cutting one side in a large, circular arc (this will be the lower part of the mantle), while on the other side a smaller arc cut, according to how wide our backs are.
 I used the simplest stapling method for the corset, the best friend of all cosplayers: the safety pin!
 And if you want to decorate, you can use rhinestones, mica, decor rubber, or even paint in the same way.

 For shoes, I used an old gold ballerina (it’s always worth looking around to find real treasures in your closet), cut off the bow, and put red and gold stones on it on a rhinestone applicator to try to imitate a flame – with more or less success.
 It is worth getting such an applicator, although we need special heat-adhesive crystals, they do not cost more than their smooth counterparts at all, and you can work with it much faster and more precisely.

 It is also worth buying or making hair similar to the ones seen in the braid of the original Elsa, the overall effect of the costume is extremely enhanced by the small accessories and the returning colors.
 And since it’s an original cosplay, we can toss the costume with any other accessory – of course, the most important accessory is Olaf!

 There is always a worm in joy

-Elsa and Frozen have rightly become one of the best known of modern Disney movies, and if you want to bring a little variety to the cast, make one of the versions listed earlier, one or two minor changes to the making process described here, and you can have your own unique design. – it’s worth cutting in!
+Elsa and Frozen has rightly become one of the best-known modern Disney movies, and if you want to bring a little variety to the cast, make one of the versions listed earlier, one or two minor changes to the making process described here, and you can have your unique design. – it’s worth cutting in!